kmmiio99o/ormi-bot.pages.dev/README.md

 ## 🌟 Why Choose Ormi Bot?

 - **⚡ Blazing Fast Performance**: Optimized for minimal latency and instant responses.
-- **🎵 Seamless Music Streaming**: Play your favorite tracks from YouTube directly in your server.
 - **🛡️ Advanced Moderation Tools**: Keep your server safe with intuitive commands for kicks, bans, mutes, and more.
 - **🔧 Community Utilities**: Polls, random number generation, magic 8-ball, and other interactive features.
 - **⚙️ Easy Configuration**: Customize welcome messages, log channels, and roles effortlessly.